samitchaudhuri/ab-test-screener/README.md

 eventually settle on a single metric because composite metrics are tricky and hard to agree on.
 While net conversion uses "cookies to click" as unit of diversion, retention uses "users to enroll", which is a much larger unit.
-Therefore, to detect the same minimum effect (d<sub>min</sub>) of 0.1, the retention metric requires more pageviews to get enough enrollments to reach the designated statistical power.
+Therefore the retention metric requires more pageviews to get enough enrollments to reach the designated statistical power.
 We will know more about this in later sections after we have performed some more calculations.

 In summary, we have chosen 3 evaluation metrics to test the two parts of the original hypothesis as follows: